wfp/designsystem/docs/component-2-footer.md

 {% endhighlight %}

 ### Compact
 This type of footer forms a simple layout containing social links, WFP logo, a copyrights notice, and a few inline links.
 Its compact size ensures minimum of space is used to create a simple, yet still very handy bottom section for your web pages.
+You can define it using `wfp-footer--compact` class.

 ###### Preview
 <footer class="wfp-footer--compact">